meredithcat/Full-Stack-Python/README.md

 ### Homework

 In addition to the assignments below, you will have smaller coding challenges, generally assigned at the end of a class.
-Please refer to the individual lesson materials for instructions/due dates on these smaller assignments
+Please refer to the individual lesson materials for instructions/due dates on these smaller assignments.

 ### Quizzes